Freight Shipping from Jacksonville to Tampa

 How much does it cost to ship freight from Jacksonville to Tampa?

-Full truckload (FTL) rates from Jacksonville, FL to Tampa, FL currently range from $479-$591 for a standard dry van load over the 223-mile route.
+Full truckload (FTL) rates from Jacksonville, FL to Tampa, FL currently range $479-$591 (roughly $2.17-$2.68 per mile over 223 miles).
 LTL shipments typically cost $323-$590 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Jacksonville to Tampa?

-Standard FTL transit from Jacksonville to Tampa is approximately 4 hrs by truck over 223 miles.
+Standard FTL transit from Jacksonville to Tampa is approximately 4 hrs by truck over 223 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Jacksonville to Tampa freight?